AthleticNet/capacitor-choose-video/README.md

 - Use v0.0.8 with Capacitor 2
 - Use v0.0.10 with Capacitor 3
-- Use v5.0.0 with Capacitor 5
+- Use v5.0.5 with Capacitor 5
+- Use v6.0.0 with Capacitor 6